ietf-gitwg/using-github/draft-ietf-git-using-github.md

 In addition to the canonical XML format {{?RFC7991}}, document editors might choose to use a different input form for editing documents, such as markdown.
-The choice of input format is left to document editors.
+Markdown-based formats have proven to be more accessible for new contributors, though ultimately decisions about format is left to document editors.

 # Contribution Methods {#features}